 Monopolar electrosurgery is the most commonly used modality.
 It offers three main advantages: ease of use, efficient cutting, and ability to coagulate larger vessels.
-In monopolar electrosurgery, current flows from the generator into the active electrode on the end of the handheld 'pencil' and then into the tissue.
-It exits the animal via the grounding plate which is an electrode that's placed on the animal's body to complete the circuit.
-Then, the current returns to the generator.
+In monopolar electrosurgery current flows from the generator into the active electrode on the end of the handheld 'pencil' and then into the tissue.
+It exits the patient via the grounding plate which is an electrode that's placed on the patient's body to complete the circuit.
+The current then returns to the generator.